utsavdatta-git/Neural-Network-from-Scratch/README.md

 mlp.py to define the whole network with a set of hidden layers

 ## experiments package contains:
-experiments.py to perform experiments with various combinations of network size, activation functions and optimizations train vs validation accuracy and loss plots for all experiments one final experiment on mnist dataset for submission to kaggle
+Experiments.py to perform experiments with various combinations of network size, activation functions and optimizations Train vs validation accuracy and loss plots for all experiments One final experiment on mnist dataset for submission to kaggle

 ## test package contains:
-comparison test cases between the numpy implementaion and a similar keras model
+Comparison test cases between the numpy implementaion and a similar keras model

+## exceptions package contains:
+User defined exceptions to raise during neural network creation like "shape mismatch between input data and no. of input layer neurons etc.